Best Pot For Concón:

 My Trick For Getting Concón To Release

 This is the part that matters.
-The longer you leave the rice, the more concón you’ll get.
+The longer you leave the rice, the more concón you will get.
 In other words, the concón will be thicker and crunchier.
 If you enjoy a thinner, not-too-crispy concón, you can take out the rice as soon as it is done.
 Remember, you do not want to scrape hard, especially if you are using a ceramic-coated Dutch oven.

 Using enough oil helps, too.
 The oil creates a base for the concón.
 It helps the rice stick together, form a nice crust, and come out of the pot more easily.
 That little extra time at the end makes such a difference.
 When it is ready, the concón comes out beautifully.